greenpeace/gpes-test-visualisations/README.md

 {% include all.html %}
 ```

-- Duplicate the file `es/gpes-blog.html` following the other examples.
+- Duplicate the file `es/gpes-blog.html` to a folder with your country TLD (just like the other examples).
 Rename and modify the copy to work with your template.
-- Build (with Jekyll) and test your layout.
+- Build and test your layout (with Jekyll).
 Make sure all the css, js and images load without errors.
 - Add a link to your test page in `index.html`
 - Commit, push and [create a pull request](https://help.github.com/articles/creating-a-pull-request/) if you want others to test their work in your template.